 Field Education Courses

-Required for all degree-seeking students, this is a week-long intensive course that focuses on issues of vocational identity and healthy professional patterns.
+Required for all degree-seeking students, this intensive course focuses on issues of vocational identity and healthy professional patterns.
 This course should be taken in your first year.
-Read more
+Learn more.

 An internship can be one of your most important Seminary experiences as you discern your gifts and call to ministry.
-Your internship should include a broad range of ministry experiences which align with your vocational aspirations.
-Degree programs vary in their requirements for this field education experience.
-Read more
+Your internship should include a broad range of ministry experiences that align with your vocational aspirations.
+Degree programs vary in their requirements for this Field Education experience.
+Learn more.

-The TRM provides an important opportunity for processing field education experiences and receiving peer feedback as you make your final preparations to begin vocational ministry.
-Read more
+The theological reflection module (TRM) provides an important opportunity for processing your Field Education and other ministry experiences.
+You'll also receive valuable peer and faculty feedback as you make your final preparations to begin vocational ministry.
+Learn more.